 A website owner will typically choose one phrase or the other, but you may find some who use them interchangeably within a post to target both keywords “content cluster” and “topic cluster.”

-It is called a topic cluster more often as it has a slightly higher SEO search volume.
+It is called a topic cluster more often, as that phrase has a slightly higher SEO search volume.

 How Do I Create a Content Cluster?